curityio/kubernetes-training/README.md

 [![Quality](https://img.shields.io/badge/quality-demo-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

-Starter resources for developers to run the Curity Identity Server in Kubernetes:
+Starter resources for developers to run the Curity product in Kubernetes:

-- Use similar concepts to deployed environments on a local computer.
+- Deployments use similar concepts to real environments on a local computer.
 - Enables local execution of OAuth flows and planning of deployments.

+The resources work the same for both of these scenarios unless otherwise stated:

+- The full Curity Identity Server that provides a complete OAuth authorization server.
+- The Curity Token Handler, which processes cookies sent by Single Page Applications.

 ## Lesson 1 - Deployment, Configuration and Upgrades